Are you an owl, a lark, or a hummingbird? Find out so you can sleep better

 Food Supplements that can help you sleep better:

-- Melatonin 1.95 mg with 5-HTP.
+- Melatonin 1.9 mg.
 This product will help you fall asleep faster and counter jet lag.
 Take one capsule half an hour before going to bed to help your body understand that it's time to go to sleep.

 - L-Tryptophan Complex with Melatonin.
 This solution is ideal if you find it difficult to relax when you go to bed and if you find it hard to sleep "straight through".
 Take one capsule half an hour before lying down in bed, and you'll get a good night's rest, without any kind of interruptions or frights.